MicrosoftDocs/visualstudio-docs/mac/report-a-problem.md

 ms.date: 06/18/2019
 ms.assetid: 1C7AC52E-754E-473F-A5B5-00C3A40DAACD
 ---
-# How to report a problem in Visual Studio for Mac
+# Report a problem or suggestions for Visual Studio for Mac

 If you experience a problem with Visual Studio for Mac, we want to know about it.
 Here's how to report the problem to [Developer Community](https://aka.ms/feedback/report?space=41) so that we can diagnose and fix it.